Great Union Day: Declaration of the holiday

-Resolution 903 of the Council of Ministers on 18 August 1949 had marked 23 August as the national holiday.
+Resolution 903 of the Council of Ministers on 18 August 1948 had marked 23 August as the national holiday.
 Law 10/1990, declared on 1 August 1990, moved the national holiday to 1 December.
-The law does not specify the significance of this day as the national holiday.
 It was adopted in 1990 by a parliament dominated by members of the National Salvation Front and promulgated by the president Ion Iliescu.
 The decision combated in some amount sympathy with the tradition of Romanian monarchy, associated with 10 May, but also disappointed the anti-communist opposition, who wished for the national holiday to be moved to 22 December.

-The choice of 1 December, though not explicitly declared in the law, referred to the unification of the provinces of Transylvania, Banat, Crișana, and Maramureș with Romania in 1918.
-The choice of this day as a national holiday was seen as an affront to the Hungarian minority of Romania, which signified for them a loss in political power.
+The choice of 1 December referred to the unification of the provinces of Transylvania, Banat, Crișana, and Maramureș with Romania in 1918.
+The choice of this day as a national holiday was seen then by some Hungarians as an affront to the Hungarian minority of Romania, which signified for them a loss in political power.

 First celebration

 The first 1 December national holiday saw the largest celebrations in Alba Iulia, the location in which the proclamation of the union of Transylvania with Romania was signed.
 They were marked by significant political polarization: Corneliu Coposu, then the leader of the anticommunist opposition, was interrupted several times during a speech by boos from the crowd.
 Petre Roman, then the prime minister, showed such pleasure at these repeated interruptions that Ion Iliescu had to gesture to him to stop.
-This signal was captured on filmed and spread widely by the mass media.
+This signal was captured on film and spread widely by the mass media.